 - You can configure the idle web client session timeout in accordance with your security and compliance requirements.
 When a user leaves their session idle in a web browser for the specified length of time, the user is automatically logged out of the web client.

-- For more information, see Setting up the Cloud Pak for Data web client.
+- For more information, see Setting the idle session timeout.

 - Shared credentials